iShubhra/PPT/ppt.md

 ---

+### Step 5 — Validate the Python script using AI before running

+Before executing the script, paste it back into AI and ask:
+> *"Review this Python script.
+Check for any errors, missing imports, or formatting issues before I run it."*

+The AI will:
+- Catch any syntax or logic errors
+- Confirm the JSON structure matches what the script expects
+- Suggest fixes if something looks off

+This saves you from running a broken script and debugging it yourself.

+---

-### Step 5 — Run the Python script to build the PPT
+### Step 6 — Run the Python script to build the PPT

 Take the JSON output from Step 4 and feed it into a simple Python script.